infosia/avatar-asset-pipeline/README.md

 }
 ```

  You can setup optimization configuration by editing `gltfpack` property section in output config file.
-For instance in following JSON config, the `LOD` property defines multiple Level of Details (LOD0, LOD1, LOD2) with simplity threashold (0.3, 0.5, 0.7).
-For options and more information about checkout [meshoptimizer](https://github.com/infosia/meshoptimizer/) and  [gltfpack](https://github.com/infosia/meshoptimizer/tree/VRM/gltf#-gltfpack) documents.
+For instance in following JSON config, the `LOD` property defines multiple Level of Details (LOD0, LOD1, LOD2) with simplify threshold (0.3, 0.5, 0.7).
+For options and more information check out [meshoptimizer](https://github.com/infosia/meshoptimizer/) and [gltfpack](https://github.com/infosia/meshoptimizer/tree/VRM/gltf#-gltfpack) documents.

  ```js
  {